Scholarship Terms and Conditions

-If you have been awarded a scholarship through the Southern Illinois University Academic Scholarship Office, here are some facts you should know.
+If you have been awarded a scholarship through the Southern Illinois University Academic Scholarship Office, here are the scholarship awards and terms and conditions.

+In order to maintain your scholarship, you are required to file a FAFSA each year, maintain full-time enrollment (at least 12 hours) at SIU Carbondale, maintain a SIU cumulative grade point average of a 3.0 (A=4.0), and complete your service hour requirements each semester.
 Full–time attendance (12 semester credits or more) is required.
 If a scholarship recipient chooses not to enroll at SIU in a fall or spring semester during any year of eligibility, he or she will forfeit the remainder of the scholarship award.
 Scholarship recipients should enroll in 15 semester credits each fall and spring semester in order to be in a position to complete graduation requirements within a four year period.
-Please note, students who enroll in the SIUE Regional Nursing Program will have their financial aid processed by SIUE.
-Institutional aid or scholarships awarded by SIU Carbondale will not transfer to SIU Edwardsville.

 Students must maintain full–time enrollment and an SIU cumulative grade point average of at least 3.0 (4.0 = A) as calculated at the end of the spring semester in order to remain eligible for the scholarship.
 Each scholarship recipient's GPA is reviewed at the end of each semester in order to track the progress of our scholars.
 If the scholar's SIU Cumulative GPA falls below a 2.0 at any point, it is the University's policy that all institutional aid be removed immediately, including scholarships.